Azure-Samples/frontdoor-app-gateway-path-limit-bypass/README.md

 az network application-gateway probe create -g fd-appg-pathlimit --gateway-name appgtw-A -- -n urlProbe --protocol http --host "127.0.0.1" --path "/"

 ```
-#### Configure Application Gateway
+### Configure Application Gateway
-Paths will be in Portal to better understand the concepts
+Some configuration will be in Portal to better understand the concepts

+#### Edit current listener
+1. In [Azure Portal](https://portal.azure.com), search for Application Gateway.
+1. In left menu, click on Listeners.
-1. Edit current Listner to port 8080.
+1. Click on Add Listener, click on current listener, edit port to 8080.
+1. Click on Save.

 ![Environment](./media/3.AppGEditlistener3.png)

-1. Add a listener on port 80.
+#### Add a listener on port 80.
-    - Go to: Application Gateway / Listeners / Add listener
+1. Go to: Application Gateway / Listeners / Add listener

 ![Environment](./media/3.AddListener.png)

+2. Add a listener according the values:

 |Name|Value|
 |-------|-----|
 |**Listener name**|appGateway80Listener|